bigfarofa/moodle-resource-downloader/README.md

 Only disadvantage is that the UI will need to be displayed, which requires the headless mode to be disabled.

 - - `terminal-user-passw` The username and password will be prompted by the terminal.
-Doing this way allows the scrapper/puppeteer to run in headless mode(or not with the flag `--no-headless`)
+Doing this way allows the scrapper/puppeteer to run in headless mode.

 - - If you want to use `terminal-user-passw`, it can also be run with the shortcut: `npm run start:auth-terminal`